FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/driving_robot.md

     import edu.wpi.first.wpilibj.Joystick;

     /**
-     * This class is the glue that binds the controls on the physical operator
+     * This class is where the bulk of the robot should be declared.
+Since
+     * Command-based is a "declarative" paradigm, very little robot logic should
+     * actually be handled in the {@link Robot} periodic methods (other than the
-     * interface to the commands and command groups that allow control of the robot.
+     * scheduler calls).
+Instead, the structure of the robot (including subsystems,
+     * commands, and button mappings) should be declared here.
      */
-    public class OI {
+    public class RobotContainer {
-      public Joystick driverController = new Joystick(RobotMap.OI_DRIVER_CONTROLLER);
+      // The robot's subsystems and commands are defined here... public Joystick driverController = new Joystick(Constants.DRIVER_CONTROLLER);
     }
 	```

-	Your full **RobotMap.java** should look similar to this:
+	Your full **Constants.java** should look similar to this:

     ```java
     package frc.robot;

-    public class RobotMap {
+    public class Constants {
 	  // Talons
       public static final int DRIVETRAIN_LEFT_FRONT_TALON = 0;
       public static final int DRIVETRAIN_LEFT_BACK_TALON = 1;